samkibe/Kibe/README.md

 <div class="me text-center flex">

     <h3> Hi world! nice to meet you!!
-I Suppose you treasure Data like we all do, well, I am a current MSc Data Science student, with a foundation in Business Intelligence.</h3>
+I Suppose you treasure Data like we all do, well, I am a Data Scientist , with a foundation in Business Intelligence.</h3>
-     <h2>Very welcome to my blog % page!!</h2>
+     <h2>Very welcome to my SITE!!</h2>

      <div class="w-full text-end">  While you are here, it is all about, &nbsp;</div>
       <div id="hobbies_text" class="w-full text-start"> Machine Learning| NLP | Data Science|  Text ~ Data, Its Mining & Analysis</div>